-- These stock options vest over four years, with 25% of the shares of our common stock subject to the option vesting on January 12, 2019, and the remaining 75% of such shares vesting in 36 equal monthly installments thereafter, subject to Mr. Schor's continued employment with the Company through such vesting dates. - (2) These stock options vest over four years, with 25% of the shares of our common stock subject to the option vesting on January 12, 2019, and the remaining 75% of such shares vesting in 36 equal monthly installments thereafter, subject to Dr. Mannick's continued employment with the Company through such vesting dates. - (3) These stock options vest over four years, with 25% of the shares of our common stock subject to the option vesting on September 17, 2019, with the remainder vesting in 12 equal quarterly installments thereafter, subject to Ms. Manning's continued employment with the Company through such vesting dates.
+- (1) These stock options vest over four years, with 25% of the shares of our common stock subject to the option vesting on January 12, 2019, and the remaining 75% of such shares vesting in 36 equal monthly installments thereafter, subject to the named executive officer's continued employment with the Company through such vesting dates. - (2) These stock options vest over four years, with 25% of the shares of our common stock subject to the option vesting on February 27, 2020, and the remaining 75% of such shares vesting in 12 equal quarterly installments thereafter, subject to the named executive officer's continued employment with the Company through such vesting dates. - (3) These stock options vest over four years, with 25% of the shares of our common stock subject to the option vesting on December 6, 2020, and the remaining 75% of such shares vesting in 36 equal monthly installments thereafter, subject to the named executive officer's continued employment with the Company through such vesting dates. - (4) These restricted stock units vest over four years, with 25% of the shares of our common stock subject to the option vesting on December 6, 2020, and the remaining 75% of such shares vesting in 3 equal annual installments thereafter, subject to the named executive officer's continued employment with the Company through such vesting dates. - (5) These stock options vest over four years, with 25% of the shares of our common stock subject to the option vesting on March 13, 2020, with the remainder vesting in 12 equal quarterly installments thereafter, subject to Dr. Klickstein's continued employment with the Company through such vesting dates.